mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 JS-style comments are marked with `//`, as opposed to C-style comments enclosed between `/* … */`.

 In general, use JS-style comments to comment code.
-There is a mark on each line, so it is easier to notice a commented-out line.
-In addition, this convention allows using `/* …*/` to comment out a section of code while debugging.
+Writers must mark each line with `//`, so it's easier to notice commented-out code visually.
+In addition, this convention allows to comment out sections of code using `/* …*/` while debugging.

 Leave a space between the slashes and the comment.
 Start with a capital letter, like if it was a sentence, but don't end the comment with a period.